Motion Planning of Cooperative Nonholonomic Mobile Manipulators: Problem Formulation

 \section{Problem Formulation}

-A system of $n$ nonholonomic MMRs grasps an object at its periphery as shown in Fig. \ref{fig:1} to collaboratively transport an object from a start location to a goal location in the obstacle-free region. $\{\boldsymbol{w}\}$ defines the world fixed reference frame.
+A system of $n$ nonholonomic MMRs grasps a rigid object at its periphery as shown in Fig. \ref{fig:1} to collaboratively transport the object without any collision.

+$\{\boldsymbol{w}\}$ defines the world fixed reference frame.
 An object coordinate frame $\{\boldsymbol{o}\}$ is attached to the object center of mass (CoM), and each MMR has its own body coordinates $\{\boldsymbol{b}_i\}$ attached to the center of its mobile base.
-Without specific mention, all the quantities are defined in the world fixed frame $\boldsymbol{\{w\}}$.
+Without specific mention, all the quantities are defined in $\boldsymbol{\{w\}}$.
 The collaborative manipulation system is defined in the following subsections.